undarmaa/yapl/README.md

 ## Dataset
 This project uses [wikimedia](https://dumps.wikimedia.org/) dataset for test.
-these test datasets under the GNU Free Documentation License (GFDL) and the [Creative Commons Attribution-Share-Alike 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/).
+these data under the GFDL and the [Creative Commons Attribution-Share-Alike 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/).